lkrych/cprogramming/three_easy_pieces/my-intro/README.md

 Another sometimes conflicting goal is to provide **high performance**, minimizing the overhead of the OS.
 We'll seek solutions that improve usability, but not at any cost.

 Another goal is **protection** between applications because we wish to allow many programs to run at the same time.

+The OS must also run non-stop, when it fails, all application fails.
+For this reason, the OS must provide a high degree of **reliability**.

+Some additional design goals are **energy-efficiency**, **security**, and **mobility** (ability to run on smaller devices).

+### A brief history lesson

+When computers were first invented the OS was a set of libraries of commonly-used functions.
+This was fine for batch computing, but soon people realized that running programs needed isolation.

+**System calls** were invented to solve this problem.
+Instead of providing OS routines as a library, the idea was to add a special pair of hardware instructions and state to make the transition into the OS a more formal, controlled process.

+The key difference between a system call and a procedure call is that a system call transfers control into the OS while simultaneously raising the **hardware privilege** level.
+User applications run in what is referred to as **user mode**, which means the hardware restricts what applications can do.

+When a system call is initiated (usually through a **special hardware instruction** called a **trap**), the hardware transfers control to a pre-specified trap handler and raises the privilege level to **kernel mode**.
+In kernel mode, the OS has full access to the hardware of the system.
+When the OS is done servicing the request, it passes control back to the user via a special return-from-trap instruction.